Distributed Machine Learning in D2D-Enabled Heterogeneous Networks: Architectures, Performance, and Open Challenges: Introduction

-\item \textit{Client heterogeneity}: Clients generally have heterogeneous computation/communication/energy capabilities.
-Each client in FL requires more computation/energy resources to support the complete model training.
-Besides, since the stability of wireless links of clients are essential to guarantee successful model transmissions (e.g., the size of a large complete model can reach 1 GB\cite{BAcombo}), FL prefers clients with sufficient computation/energy/communication resources.
-SL architecture can generally support clients with constrained on-board computation/energy resources since each client only has to train a partial model, which, however, can incur heavy communication overhead.
-Moreover, imbalanced and non-independent and identically distributed (non-IID) data on clients may dramatically impact training performance.
-To this end, exploring the combination of FL and SL architectures to make full use of clients' heterogeneous capabilities and resources presents another major significance. \item \textit{Optimization target heterogeneity}: Typically, model test accuracy and convergence speed represent the key optimization targets of distributed ML\cite{FogLearning}.
+\item \textbf{Client heterogeneity}: Clients generally have heterogeneous computation/communication/energy capabilities.
+Each client in FL requires more computation/energy resources to support model training.
+Besides, since the stability of wireless communications are essential to guarantee successful model transmissions (e.g., the size of a large complete model can reach 1 GB\cite{BAcombo}), FL prefers clients with sufficient computation/energy/communication resources.
+Differently, SL usually supports clients with constrained on-board computation/energy resources since each client only has to train a partial model, which, however, can incur heavy communication overhead.
+More importantly, imbalanced and non-independent and identically distributed (non-IID) data of clients can leave heavy impacts on training performance.
+To this end, exploring the combination of FL and SL architectures to make full use of clients' heterogeneous capabilities and resources presents another major significance. \item \textbf{Optimization target heterogeneity}: Typically, model test accuracy and convergence speed represent the key optimization targets of distributed ML\cite{FogLearning}.
 Besides, when distributed ML is implemented in heterogeneous networks, common indicators such as datarate, throughput, delay, and energy consumption also represent major concerns of ML, which complicates problems such as client scheduling and resource allocation\cite{MultiFL-TMC}.
 Thus, it is significant to improve distributed ML architectures according to the characteristics of heterogeneous networks while realizing multiple targets optimization. \end{itemize}

-Given the above discussed major challenges and limitations of conventional FL and SL in heterogeneous networks, this article is motivated to propose two comprehensive architectures via analyzing the combination of FL and SL.
-Our main contributions are highlighted below: \begin{itemize} \item A new hybrid split FL (HSFL) architecture is firstly proposed by integrating the split architecture into FL.
-Then, the hybrid federated SL (HFSL) is introduced, which unifies federated architecture with SL.
-Advantages and performance comparisons of the two novel learning architectures are analyzed in detail.
+Given the above discussed challenges and limitations of conventional FL and SL in heterogeneous networks, this article is motivated to investigate two comprehensive architectures upon considering the combination of FL and SL.
+Our main contributions are highlighted below: \begin{itemize} \item We first introduce a hybrid split FL (HSFL) architecture by integrating the split architecture into FL.
+Then, we are interested in designing a hybrid federated SL (HFSL) architecture, which unifies federated architecture with SL. key topics such as the advantages and performance comparisons of the two architectures are discussed.